 If unfortunately, the USB drive cannot be formatted, the drive may be physically damaged.
 Just send it to local repair center or discard it.

-This article is a detailed guideline for how to fix the USB device not recognized error.
+This article is a detailed guideline for how to fix the USB device like WD hard drives (usually as external drives) not recognized error.
 Hope one of the solutions above will solve this error.
 If not, post a comment below and we'll try to help.
 Moreover, these solutions can also help with other USB device problems, such as unknown USB device and Windows error code 43.